HarlemSquirrel/HarlemSquirrel.github.io/_posts/2016-01-29-nyc-farmers-market-cli-gem.markdown

 I searched through [NYC Open Data][nyc-open-data] looking for something that interested me.
 I ran across a few things peeked my interest but many of them were quite large and/or full of inconsistent data such as location information in the year key...go figure?!
 I then stumbled upon a nice set of data about farmers markets with most data intact!
 Eureka!

 I had to research a variety of tools to help get this job done.
 I used the structure of dannyd4315's [Worlds Best Restaurants CLI Gem][wbr-cli-gem] and the [Make Your Own Gem][make-your-own-gems] guide from RubyGems.org as a jumping off point.
-I found tigris's [OpenURI with caching gem][open-uri-cached] that helped to reduce the number of times my gem had to contact the API.
-The [colorize gem][colorize] from fazibear helped to give my CLI some color and pop!
+I found [tigris's OpenURI with caching gem][open-uri-cached] that helped to reduce the number of times my gem had to contact the API.
+The [colorize gem from fazibear][colorize] helped to give my CLI some color and pop!

 I used `open-uri-cached` and `JSON` to turn the `.json` file into a hash that I could work with: